 The Intergovernmental Panel on Climate Change (IPCC) has shown that the Earth’s climate has begun to change as a result of human activity.
 Businesses will soon be forced by regulation to reduce their carbon footprint to mitigate future changes.
 However, businesses must also be prepared to adapt their activities and business models to the changes that will inevitably occur.
 The question is how.

-- Business is taking a ‘wait-and-see’ approach, with adapters being the exception rather than the rule.
+Sometimes adaptation is confused with mitigation.
+Businesses typically take a ‘wait-and-see’ approach.
+Adapters are the exception rather than the rule.

-- Some sectors are leaders in adaptation (the insurance sector in risk assessment, and agriculture and tourism sector in awareness of climate impact).
-The finance sector, though vulnerable, is in a position to influence adaptation across sectors.
+Some sectors are leaders in adaptation; the insurance sector in risk assessment, and agriculture and tourism sector in awareness of climate impact.
+The finance sector, though vulnerable, is also in a position to influence adaptation across sectors.

 Implications for Managers

-- Develop tools for risk modelling and opportunity assessment.
+Develop tools for risk modeling and opportunity assessment.

 Implications for Researchers

 Focus on primary research to uncover case studies, lessons learned, and best practices.
-Develop sectorspecific climate impact scenarios and refine theoretical models.
+Develop sector-specific climate impact scenarios and refine theoretical models.
 Conduct cross-sectoral studies to find common concerns and solutions that can promote collaboration among sectors.
-Develop platforms for collaborations between business, governments, and NGOs.

-A systematic review of multiple and varied resources – from the public sector, the private sector, and academia, dating from 1997 to early 2009 – revealed 201 sources pertinent to business adaptation to climate change.
-An interpretive narrative synthesis was employed to distil the data into accessible and intelligible frameworks.
+This systematic review of multiple and varied resources – from the public sector, the private sector, and academia, dating from 1997 to early 2009 – revealed 201 sources pertinent to business adaptation to climate change.
+An interpretive narrative synthesis was employed to distill the data into accessible and intelligible frameworks.